 Student Conservation Achievement Award

-Students who complete three years as a member of the CLC and a conservation-related college curriculum are eligible to apply for the esteemed “Student Conservation Achievement Award”.
+Graduating students who complete three years or more as a member of the CLC and a conservation-related college curriculum are eligible to apply for the esteemed “Student Conservation Achievement Award”.

 Students who apply for the SCA Award must explain how their college degree has contributed to their ability to participate in conservation activities in their careers.
 Recipients of the SCA earn recognition for their exceptional achievements as students and are acknowledged as tomorrow’s conservation leaders.